Piki-Tech-Social-Enterprise/IndigiShare/README.md

 ## Tāpaetanga (Contribute)

 We courage you to participate and proactively contribute to our project.
-The general code of conduct is don't be that "person", the one that appears on everyone's radar for all the wrong reasons.
-Conflicts are natural so you are expected to be
+The general code of conduct is don't be that _**"person"**_, the one that appears on everyone's radar for all the wrong reasons.
+Poor conduct will be dealt with immediately.

 ## Raihana (License)